-7.0 QUALITATIVE EXPOSURE ASSESSMENT
+8.0 QUALITATIVE EXPOSURE ASSESSMENT

-Qualitative exposure assessments will be completed in accordance with DER-10 Sections 3.3(c) 3 & 4.
-The assessments will include what impacts site contaminates and field activities may have, if any, on human health and fish and wildlife resources considering all media (ground/surface water, soil, soil vapor, ambient air and biota).
+Qualitative exposure assessments will be completed in accordance with DER-10 sections 3.3(c) 3 & 4.
+The assessments will include what impacts site contaminants and field activities may have, if any, on human health and fish and wildlife resources considering all media (ground/surface water, soil, soil vapor, ambient air, and biota).
+Human health and ecological exposure impacts will be assessed as outlined in DER-10 Appendix 3B - Qualitative Human Health Exposure Assessment and Appendix 3C - Fish and Wildlife Resources Impact Analysis (FWRIA) Decision Key.
+The Appendix 3C Fish and Wildlife Resources Impact Analysis Decision Key is provided in Appendix F. No FWRIA is needed based on the completed decision key process.
+This determination is based on the following: